 If your dog is drooling excessively and stumbling around, it’s not just clumsiness or excitement — it could be a sign something is seriously wrong.

-We outline the common reasons for a dog drooling and stumbling, what you can do at home, and when to seek veterinary help.
+We outline the common reasons for a dog drooling and stumbling, what you can do at home, and when to seek veterinary care.

 When a dog drools and stumbles at the same time, this often points to neurological issues such as a seizure disorder or stroke, and poisoning.
 Dogs may also show these signs if they’re suffering from inner ear problems or vestibular disease, which affect balance.